fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 }
 ```

-Now create a function in the code block as follows:
+Now, create the `renderColumnChart()` function in the code block as follows:
 ```javascript
 @code {
     private async Task renderColumnChart()